NSHipster/articles/2019-03-25-xcode-source-extensions.md

 _cough image literals autocompletion cough_,
 or make us optimistic that Xcode will become truly extensible in the style of [VSCode](https://code.visualstudio.com).

-But let’s swirl some tea leaves and see where Apple _could_ take us, if they so wished:
+But let's swirl some tea leaves and see where Apple _could_ take us if they so wished:

 - Imagine a world where Xcode is using [SwiftSyntax](/swiftsyntax/) directly to represent the syntax of a file (a [stated goal of the project](https://lists.swift.org/pipermail/swift-dev/Week-of-Mon-20170206/004066.html)).
-  Let’s imagine that XcodeKit exposes `Syntax` nodes in some way through the extension API.
+  Let's imagine that XcodeKit exposes `Syntax` nodes in some way through the extension API.
   We would be working with _exactly_ the same representation as Xcode — no hand-written parsers needed.
   [Tools are already being written](https://github.com/apple/swift-syntax#some-example-users) against this library — it would be so neat to get them directly in Xcode.
-- Let’s imagine we have specific [read](https://openradar.appspot.com/26823522)/[write access](http://www.openradar.me/35194855) to the current project directory and metadata.
+- Let's imagine we have specific [read](https://openradar.appspot.com/26823522)/[write access](http://www.openradar.me/35194855) to the current project directory and metadata.
   Perhaps this leverages the robust entitlements system, with approval through App Review.
   That sounds good to create extensive boilerplate.
-- Let’s expand our vision:
+- Let's expand our vision:
-  there’s a way to access fuller semantic information about our code, maybe driven via the [LSP protocol](/language-server-protocol/).
+  there's a way to access fuller semantic information about our code, maybe driven via the [LSP protocol](/language-server-protocol/).
   Given a better way to output changes too, we could use that information for complex, custom refactorings.